A4BHI/AIRHEX-V1/README.md

 ## 👨‍💻 Author

-Made with 💡 by Abhijith H
+Made with 💡 by Abhijith H Nair
 Feel free to contribute or fork this project on GitHub!